Home > Mexican Main Dishes > Instant Pot Shredded Beef Tamales

 Cooking Tamales in the Instant Pot

 Once all your tamales are assembled, we can begin cooking them.
-I used my 8 qt Instant Pot with the trivet insert.
-If you have a steamer basket this would work better.
+I used my 8-qt Instant Pot with the trivet insert.
+If you have a steamer basket, this would work better.

-Another option is to use the trivet and place a piece of foil on top will some holes for the steam to come through.
+Another option is to use the trivet and place a piece of foil on top with some holes for the steam to come through.
 You just want to make sure the tamales are not touching the water.

 Tamales inside an instant pot ready to be cooked.

-Additionally, you don’t want the top of the tamales to reach the lid, because then it won’t create a seal and the instant pot won’t come up to pressure.
+Additionally, you don’t want the top of the tamales to reach the lid because then it won’t create a seal, and the instant pot won’t come up to pressure.
+Set the timer for Manual- High Pressure- 30 minutes.
+I let the pressure release naturally for a 10 minutes, then released the remaining pressure.

 How to Store and Reheat tamales